-The Lodge was a hub of activity during the summer, as guests set out on charter and
+The Lodge was a hub of activity during the summer, as guests set out on charter and staff entirely engineered, and in 2011 the new waterfront lodge became the proud home of Shearwater's sport fishing and eco-tourism operations.

-The hotel, restaurant and inn are major employers
+The hotel, restaurant and inn are major employers and economic generators for the region.